pietrosaveri/RemoveThatBG/README.md

 # About the App

 Have you ever had to do a PowerPoint or a presentation where you needed an image, but it had a horrible background?
-You probably went on Google and typed "image background removal," and yes, a lot of sites are there, they work great, but wait— you have to first decide which site, then you probably get flash-banged by lots of ads, and when you can finally edit your image, WAIT, login!
+You probably went on Google and typed "image background removal," and yes, a lot of sites are there, they work great, but wait you have to first decide which site, then you probably get flash-banged by lots of ads, and when you can finally edit your image, WAIT, login!
 Don’t want to login?
 You can only download it in 240p.

 I hated that.
 It takes too long, and I don’t want to lose quality.
 I wanted something quick, easy to reach, always ready when I needed it the most.
-Enter **RemoveThatBG!**, a standalone app that lives rent-free in your top bar menu on your Mac—you won’t even notice it’s there!
+Enter **RemoveThatBG!**, a standalone app that lives rent-free in your top bar menu on your Mac, you (and your CPU/RAM) won’t even notice it’s there!
 But when you need it, it’s ready for action, always waiting for you.

-Just open it and drag and drop (or paste) any image, even WebP!
-From anywhere—Finder, Google, WhatsApp—and wait just a few seconds (actually a bit more; I’m still working on the Python-Swift interaction, but hey, I will fix it).
-And BOOM!
-In just a couple of little seconds (as I said, more, but let me have fun), your image will be ready.
+Just open it and drag and drop (or paste) any image, even the infamous WebP!
+From anywhere, Finder, Google, WhatsApp...wait just a few seconds and **BOOM!** In just a couple of little seconds, your image will be ready.
 From now on, it’s pretty easy: you can copy or drag it wherever you want.
 Have fun!!

 ---